-Other property, plant and equipment
+2.4 Property, plant and equipment

-Other property, plant and equipment is stated at cost less accumulated depreciation and accumulated impairment losses.
+All property, plant and equipment is stated at cost less accumulated depreciation and accumulated impairment losses.

 Cost includes expenditure that is directly attributable to the acquisition of the asset.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.